-During the term of this strategy, we will establish a clear understanding of our purpose and strategic goals for our internal and external stakeholders, including those who have been consulted in the development of this 2020-2024 Strategic Plan.

-Furthermore, meaningful community engagement and mutually beneficial partnerships are instrumental in:

-identifying the gaps and challenges in Indigenous health service delivery, and 2. the co-design of research methodologies to ensure successful translation of research into practice.
+To set the Centre up for success, a clear understanding of our purpose and strategic goals by internal and external stakeholders, including those who have been consulted in the development of this 2020-2024 Strategic Plan, is paramount.
+Furthermore, meaningful community engagement and mutually beneficial partnerships are instrumental in (1) identifying the gaps and challenges in urban Indigenous health service delivery, and (2) the co-design of research methodologies to ensure successful translation of research into practice.

-Our Community Engagement

-Strategy sees the UQ Poche Centre

-strengthening our relationship with the

-IUIH across its research and workforce

-development activities, while expanding

-our community reach, through the

-establishment of formal partnerships

-with existing communities and other

-Indigenous community partners.
+Our Community Engagement Strategy sees the UQ Poche Centre strengthening its relationship with the IUIH across its research and workforce development activities, while expanding its community reach, through the establishment of formal partnerships with other urban Indigenous community partners.

-OUR COMMUNITY ENGAGEMENT STRATEGY Goals Measures Communicate the purpose and remit of the Centre to UQ and external (community) stakeholders Disseminate the 2020-2024 Strategic Plan throughout the broader urban Indigenous community Increase the profile and reputation of the Centre as a national leading research centre in Indigenous health Increased representation in local community and government activities Increased advocacy and media presence due to reputation as key opinion leader in Indigenous health research Increased number of community members participating in Centre research projects Disseminate opportunities, activities and achievements through the development of a bi-monthly Centre networking event Deliver at least two public engagement events a year Understand the local and national landscape to ensure the Centre's endeavours are adding value and leveraging opportunities, infrastructure, knowledge and existing datasets Increased research and workforce development collaborations Increased utilisation of existing knowledge and datasets Develop a UQ-wide coordinated engagement strategy with Indigenous health community organisations and health providers Develop a UQ network between senior Indigenous health research leaders that meets on a quarterly basis
+OUR COMMUNITY ENGAGEMENT STRATEGY Goals Measures Communicate the purpose and remit of the Centre to UQ and external (community) stakeholders Disseminate the 2020-2024 Strategic Plan throughout the broader urban Indigenous community Increase the profile and reputation of the UQ Poche Centre as a national leading research centre in the urban Indigenous health Increased representation in local community and government activities Increased advocacy and media presence due to reputation as key opinion leader in urban Indigenous health research Increased number of community members participating in Poche Centre research projects Disseminate opportunities, activities and achievements through the development of a bi-monthly Centre Deliver at least two public engagement events a year Understand the local and national landscape to ensure the Centre's endeavours are adding value and leveraging opportunities, infrastructure, knowledge and existing datasets Increased research and workforce development collaborations Increased utilisation of existing knowledge and datasets Develop a UQ-wide coordinated engagement strategy with Indigenous health community organisations and health providers Develop a UQ network between senior Indigenous health research leaders that meets on a quarterly basis